-- Garnish: Cilantro, scallions (green onions), lime, and tortilla chips.
-You could also use some extra hot sauce/wing sauce, sliced jalapeños, dollop of sour cream (or yogurt), etc.
+- Garnish: Cilantro, green onions, lime, and tortilla chips.
+You could also use some extra hot sauce, sliced jalapeños, dollop of sour cream or yogurt, etc.

 Keep reading below, after the recipe how-to, for more information on any add-ins and recipe variations!

 Honestly, I think simple Instant Pot and crockpot meals are a godsend to any busy home cook.
 And this buffalo chicken chili can be cooked either way, including on the stove!

 Instant Pot Buffalo Chicken Chili

 - Layer the ingredients: Add the ingredients to your Instant Pot in the following order: garlic, onion, carrots, celery, beans, maple syrup, spices, chicken, broth, hot sauce, and diced tomatoes.
 Do not stir!